What do today’s brightest business leaders have in common?

 If you’re in a leadership role at your company, “vision” shouldn’t just be a buzzword.

 The good news?
 You likely have what it takes to become a visionary leader regardless of your industry or the size of your team.

-Let’s kick things off with a quick visionary leadership definition we can work with.
+Let’s kick things off with a quick definition of this leadership style we can work with.

 A visionary leader is someone who communicates big-picture goals and aspirations to their colleagues.

 Visionary leaders actively work to motivate and inspire teams to work together toward a common mission.
 They’re confident, proactive and seek to innovate.

 We can look at tech giants like Apple and Salesforce as prime examples of visionary leadership in action.

 For example, Steve Jobs’ bold vision was always a trademark of Apple.